helenaj18/LangGenSumProject/README.md

 python3 create_datasets.py
 ```

-### html_to_txt.py
-This file was used to change html content from the webscraping to txt content

 ### file_checker.py
 This file was just used to check how many files were in the summary folder, to see how much data had been gathered when running the make_summaries.py function.
 Run like this: